 countries in which the tool has been rolled out

-Terre des hommes (Tdh), working in partnership with Eawag-Sandec and CartONG, was mandated by WHO and UNICEF to create an evaluation and monitoring tool, afterwards by the Swiss Cooperation (SDC) for a version 2.0.
-This tool, named FACET (Facility Evaluation Tool), is a mobile application that can be used in healthcare centres and schools to define water, sanitation, hygiene and waste management needs in accordance with recommended standards recently published by WHO and UNICEF.
+Terre des hommes (Tdh), working in partnership with Eawag-Sandec and CartONG, was mandated by WHO and UNICEF to create an evaluation and monitoring tool and then by the Swiss Agency for Development and Cooperation (SDC) for a 2.0 version.
+This tool, named FACET (Facility Evaluation Tool), is a mobile application that can be used in healthcare centres, detention centres and schools to define water, sanitation, hygiene and waste management needs in accordance with recommended standards recently published by WHO and UNICEF.
 Users answer a series of questions on a mobile telephone or tablet, and data from the completed questionnaire is uploaded to a dashboard for analysis.

 With the support of